 Evidence shows that most of our behavior is determined by the environment we live in.
-Changing the environment also results in change in behaviour in the long run.
+Changing the environment also results in change in behavior in the long run.
 People remaining longer periods of time in a certain environment would absorb more from that environment and in time they will behave more in accordance with their surroundings.
 Today people travel around the world in search for an environment that they consider suitable for them — with others who share similar values.

 The values prevalent in our society have been inherited from previous generations but the environment we live in is very different.
 Electricity, vaccines, waste management systems, and the Internet have contributed to a vast change of environmental factors but many people around the world today still hold on to the values of the past even though these values do not yield positive outcomes.